-The Netherlands invites senior and mid-career civil servants from the MENA region to apply for a professional development course on Social Affairs and Employment.
+The Hague Academy for Local Governance invites senior and mid-career civil servants from the MENA region to apply for a professional development course on Social Affairs and Employment.
+The deadline to apply is now Sunday, 8 July 2018.

 Are you a national ministry or sub-national government official charged with developing and implementing social affairs and employment policies?
 Do you serve as a mid- or senior-level policymaker or civil servant and are you responsible for increasing economic growth and job creation in your community?

 As a participant, you will engage with international experts and make field visits to learn how economic growth can go hand in hand with social security reforms.
 You will also learn how targeted employment strategies can contribute to an efficient labour market.
-This course will be organised as part of the Shiraka programme, an initiative of the Ministry of Foreign Affairs of the Netherlands.
+For more information about the course in English, click here, for French, click here.

 What is Shiraka?

-Shiraka is a Dutch bilateral effort organised by the Ministry of Foreign Affairs of the Netherlands and dedicated to contributing to political development in the MENA region.
-Through this Shiraka training programme, the Netherlands Ministry of Foreign Affairs aims to stimulate and support sustainable transitions in the MENA region and to strengthen relations between the Netherlands and the target countries.
+Shiraka is a Dutch bilateral effort organised by the Ministry of Foreign Affairs of the Netherlands and CNV International.
+It seeks to stimulate and support sustainable transitions in the MENA region and to strengthen relations between the Netherlands and the target countries.
+The Hague Academy for Local Governance is responsible for the training of this Shiraka programme.

 “We need more knowledge and tools to help us change the traditional way of thinking.”